kaczla/list-lm/data/readme/model_links.md

 - [CodeTF](https://github.com/salesforce/CodeTF) - CodeTF is a one-stop Python transformer-based library for code large language models (Code LLMs) and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
 - [ColossalAI](https://github.com/hpcaitech/ColossalAI) - Colossal-AI: A Unified Deep Learning System for Big Model Era.
 Making large AI models cheaper, faster and more accessible.
 - [CoreNet](https://github.com/apple/corenet) - CoreNet is a deep neural network toolkit that allows researchers and engineers to train standard and novel small and large-scale models for variety of tasks, including foundation models (e.g., CLIP and LLM), object classification, object detection, and semantic segmentation.
+- [DataComp-LM](https://github.com/mlfoundations/dclm) - DataComp-LM (DCLM) is a comprehensive framework designed for building and training large language models (LLMs) with diverse datasets.
 - [deepseek-LLM](https://github.com/deepseek-ai/deepseek-LLM) - DeepSeek LLM: Let there be answers
 - [DeepSpeed Model Implementations for Inference](https://github.com/microsoft/DeepSpeed-MII) - DeepSpeed Model Implementations for Inference (MII) makes low-latency and high-throughput inference possible, powered by DeepSpeed.
 - [DeepSpeed-MII](https://github.com/microsoft/DeepSpeed-MII) - MII makes low-latency and high-throughput inference possible, powered by DeepSpeed.